Reviem0/CompSci-Notes/GROUP PROJECT.md

 However, these systems often inherit historical biases from the training data.
 For example, COMPAS disproportionately labelled black defendants as high-risk.
 Similarly, predictive policing tools like PredPol reinforce over-policing in minority neighbourhoods by relying on arrest records.

-This exemplifies how AI risks automating and potentially amplifying structural injustiecs.
+This exemplifies how AI risks automating and potentially amplifying structural injustices.

 ---

+# Causes of Algorithmic Bias